pohldaniel/awscli/awscli/examples/cloudformation/_package_description.rst

 if you don't specify a ``BodyS3Location``, this command will not upload an artifact to S3.

 Before the command uploads artifacts, it checks if the artifacts are already present in the S3 bucket to prevent unnecessary uploads.
-The command uses MD5 checksums to compare files.
 If the values match, the command doesn't upload the artifacts.
 Use the ``--force-upload flag`` to skip this check and always upload the artifacts.
+The command uses MD5 checksums to compare files by default.
+If MD5 is not available in the environment, a SHA256 checksum is used.